Stay on top of the latest

 NYU Stern stands out from the crowd with unique essay prompts that require reflection and creativity.

-Who are you, what do you want do, and who do you want to be?
-Taken together, the sum of Stern relies less on extended essays probing your career goals, but together, your required essays should convey a clear and inspiring direction for your professional life, guided by your motivations, ambitions, ideals, and values.
-Your responses, both written and visual, help the admissions team understand what it is that drives you forward — not only in your career, but in your life.
+Who are you, what do you want to do and who do you want to be?
+These are the questions you need to answer in your NYU Stern essays and responses.
+Stern relies less on extended essays probing your career goals.
+Still, your required essays should collectively convey a clear and inspiring direction for your professional life.
+They should reflect your motivations, ambitions, ideals, and values.
+Your responses, both written and visual, help the admissions team understand what it is that drives you forward — not only in your career but in your life.

-This essay, which debuted in 2022, is now a short answer question.
-This is a change from previous years, in which candidates had 500 words to address both short- and long-term career goals in the context of seeking a Stern MBA.)
+This short-answer question NYU Stern essay marks a significant change from previous years, when candidates had 500 words to address both short- and long-term career goals in the context of seeking a Stern MBA.

 The admissions committee at Stern is looking for a clear plan that coherently aligns with your past experiences.
-This kind of clarity (and concision) is also evidence you possess the abilities to develop a savvy job search strategy and understand the MBA recruiting process that starts on day one — even if your ambitions evolve.
+Demonstrating clarity (and concision) with your career goal is evidence that you possess the ability to develop a savvy job search strategy.
+A focused answer shows that you are ready for the MBA recruiting process that starts on day one — even if your ambitions evolve during your MBA program.

-There’s not a lot of room for storytelling here.
-Your short-term goal should be as specific as possible, reflecting considerable research and thought down to the function, industry, geography — even possible companies you hope to be working for.
-Your short-term goal is a stepping stone on your way to your greater career ambitions, meaning they are your immediate plans (for your internship) to two to three years post-MBA.
+There is little room for storytelling here.
+Your short-term goal should be as specific as possible, reflecting considerable research and thought into the function, industry, and geography — even down to possible companies you hope to be working for.
+Your short-term goal is a stepping stone on your way to your greater career ambitions, meaning they are your immediate plans (for your internship) for two to three years post-MBA.
 It should be achievable and realistic, as well as focused on building capacities, expertise, and experience.

 Change: Dare it.